Everyone

 Employee rights

-An employer does not have to give their employee a payslip unless their says that they will get one.
+An employer does not have to give their employee a unless their says that they will get one.

 Employers are required to keep certain records, if a payslip is not provided, an employee can ask their employer to show or give them a copy of their: